hertogp/spfcheck/README.md

 [0] example.com -- (example.com, noc@dns.icann.org)
     v=spf1 -all

 [0] example.net -- (example.net, noc@dns.icann.org)
     v=spf1 -all

 [0] example.org -- (example.org, noc@dns.icann.org)
     v=spf1 -all
 ```

-Alternatively a simple markdown report can be generated.
+Alternatively, a simple markdown report can be generated.
 Use the `-t` and
 `-a` flags to customize the title and author information respectively.
 The report below shows the SPF records used by several example domains.
 If
 they had included other SPF records, those would show as well.